larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

-All moderation actions that restrict participation privileges shall be periodically reported to the IESG, as well as immediately to those against whom those actions take effect.
+All moderation actions that restrict participation privileges shall be periodically reported to the IESG, as well as immediately to the moderator team for their review, and to those against whom those actions take effect.

 To address disruptive behavior in a timely manner, only moderation actions suspending participation privileges for longer than